Loewe mixes fashion with giant confetti cubes at Paris show

 They were, the house said, “about putting into focus what may seem unclear right now.”
 It’s clear that Loewe under Anderson’s creative eye has become one of the most anticipated collections in the industry.

-COLOR BLOCKING In perhaps the most original take on color blocking ever seen at Paris Fashion Week, Loewe collaborated with Italian artist Lara Favaretto to create literal blocks of color.
-Twenty-one confetti cubes standing 90 centimeters (35 inches) high and pure in deep reds, blues, yellows and greens impressed guests.
+In perhaps the most original take on color blocking ever seen at Paris Fashion Week, Loewe collaborated with Italian artist Lara Favaretto to create literal blocks of color.
+Twenty-one confetti cubes standing 90 centimeters (35 inches) high, together weighing some 10 tons, created in deep reds, blues, yellows and greens impressed guests.

 O’Hara, who watched the show beside US Vogue Editor-in-Chief Anna Wintour, exclaimed “Wow look at the blue” as a guest evaded security to pose by one cube — triggering a crumble of confetti flakes.